Homemade Cleaning Wipes Solution For Speedy Cleaning

 Why It Works

 These wipes are super effective in cleaning your bathroom because the vinegar is acidic, so it cuts through dirt, grease, and grime with ease.
-The addition of the lemon also helps to cut through any grease, whilst deodorising, whilst the soap helps to shift any lingering dirt.
+The addition of the lemon also helps to cut through any grease, whilst deodorising.
+Meanwhile, the soap helps to shift any lingering dirt.

-Meanwhile, the lavender and lemongrass oils may help to kill germs and bacteria.
-Lemongrass essential oil has been found in scientific studies to have antimicrobial properties, whilst other scientific studies have found similar results using lavender essential oil.
+When it comes to the other oils, they are added as they may help to kill germs and bacteria.
+Lemongrass essential oil has been found in scientific studies to have antimicrobial properties.
+Meanwhile, other scientific studies have found similar results using lavender essential oil.

 A Stone Safe Cleaning Wipes Alternative

 If vinegar isn’t your thing, or if you have natural stone, then let me show you how to make a vinegar and citrus-free homemade cleaning wipes solution using liquid castile soap.
-Washing up liquid also works fine if you don’t have any castile soap.
+Washing-up liquid also works fine if you don’t have any castile soap to hand.

 Follow the same steps as before, again making up a little more solution if your cloths feel too dry.
-Again, this should last up to eight weeks.
+Again, this should last up to eight weeks, but discard the solution and wash the clothes if it smells or looks off before then.

 Do Homemade Cleaning Wipes Disinfect?